 2. It wasn't what he needed.

-Maybe the activity was fun, and maybe your child even chose it, but maybe it didn't fill his deeper hunger to be held, adored, and wholly accepted.
+Maybe the activity was fun, and maybe your child even chose it, but maybe it didn't fill his deeper hunger for more intimate connection.
+Those needs

 3. It did fill her cup, but she doesn't make transitions easily.

 All kids have a hard time with transitions, which is why we give them two minute warnings.
 But some kids need extra help to get themselves from one

 activity to the next, especially when they're physically wound up from playing with us and the next activity moves them closer to bedtime.